 MAHÅLONG: Yearning to Dance

-After a collage of quick jump-cut images that include Forcello, a skyline, a grassy field, and a woman’s legs lying on sand as water rushes over them, the film returns to another line of text, but this time Quan’s uncle utters the words in the language of Quan’s birthplace, Guam, as the English translates: “I long for everything I did in my life.”
-The text fades to Forcello, as the camera shifts from Forcello staring at the water to a shot of the water behind Forcello as she stares contemplatively back at the camera, the moon a ball of yellow behind her.
+After a collage of quick jump-cut images that include Forcella, a skyline, a grassy field, and a woman’s legs lying on sand as water rushes over them, the film returns to another line of text, but this time Quan’s uncle utters the words in the language of Quan’s birthplace, Guam, as the English translates: “I long for everything I did in my life.”
+The text fades to Forcella, as the camera shifts from Forcella staring at the water to a shot of the water behind Forcella as she stares contemplatively back at the camera, the moon a ball of yellow behind her.

 Guam as Matriarch, as Storyteller

 For Caili Quan, Forcella’s framing of the film was an intentional one.
 “Since only a few of the dancers could touch, I knew I wanted to have Francesca as this storyteller who pulled us through the scenes.
 Guam has held on to its matrilineal traditions, so I thought it was right to have the work led by a female character.”